AmirShkolnik/DivingCenter/README_v.0.1.md

 [Lato on Google Fonts](https://fonts.google.com/specimen/Lato)

-By combining the friendly readability of Roboto with the warm sophistication of Lato, Cups Of Joy creates a typographic experience that resonates with coffee lovers.
+By combining the friendly readability of Roboto with the warm sophistication of Lato, Diving Center creates a typographic experience that resonates with coffee lovers.
 Each letter, word, and line invites users to explore, savor, and connect with the rich tapestry of flavors, aromas, and stories that make the coffee world so captivating.

 # Project Planning

 ## Strategy Plane

 **Project Overview:**
-Cups Of Joy is an immersive online platform dedicated to celebrating the rich culture of coffee.
+Diving Center is an immersive online platform dedicated to celebrating the rich culture of coffee.
 It serves as a vibrant community hub where coffee enthusiasts can explore captivating articles, engage in discussions, contribute reviews, and share their personal coffee journeys.
 With personalized accounts, users can curate their favorite content, follow fellow connoisseurs, and actively participate by writing reviews, sharing stories, and offering recommendations.
-Whether you're a seasoned barista or a curious newcomer, Cups Of Joy invites you to indulge in the magic of coffee, connect with like-minded individuals, and embark on a flavorful adventure through the vast landscape of artisanal brews.
+Whether you're a seasoned barista or a curious newcomer, Diving Center invites you to indulge in the magic of coffee, connect with like-minded individuals, and embark on a flavorful adventure through the vast landscape of artisanal brews.

 **Site Goals:**
 - Create an engaging platform where coffee lovers can explore and learn about the world of coffee through informative articles and reviews.